 Faculty Coordinator, Finance Option

 Pivotal contributors to the success of any business venture, ISBA professionals must be able to design and manage systems that serve many users – from programmers and managers to clerks and customers.
-The ISBA option prepares students for a wide range of technology careers by helping them master the fundamentals of ISBA and technology, achieve technical competence in ISBA design and development, and apply ISBA solutions to real business problems.
-Students are required to work on real-world industry projects to which they apply the ISBA concepts and problem-solving skills learned in the classroom.
+The ISBA option prepares you for a wide range of technology careers by helping them master the fundamentals of ISBA and technology, achieve technical competence in ISBA design and development, and apply ISBA solutions to real business problems.
+You'll be required to work on real-world industry projects to which they apply the ISBA concepts and problem-solving skills learned in the classroom.

 Dr. Khole Gwebu